Advertisements

 For instance, the "Molly" IP has gone through 47 product iterations since its debut in 2016, and its revenue skyrocketed by 90% year-on-year in the first half of 2024.
 Meanwhile, another popular line, "The Monsters," reported an incredible 292% increase in revenue for the same period, serving as a significant growth engine for the company.

-In a similar vein, Japan's Sanrio company, which primarily relies on its globally influential IP "Hello Kitty and Friends," also achieved comparable net profits in 2023, showcasing its success in IP operations on an international scale
+In a similar vein, Japan's Sanrio company, which primarily relies on its globally influential IP "Hello Kitty and Friends," also achieved comparable net profits in 2023, showcasing its success in IP operations on an international scale.
+LEGO's performance is equally noteworthy, as over 60% of its sales reside in overseas markets, demonstrating the extensive global reach and high consumer acceptance of its products.

 Leave a Comment